 Applying for a property to rent tends to be less competitive than in other European countries.
 In fact, you often have the luxury of viewing the property twice before making a final decision.
 You will need to provide information on your identity, employment, and residency.
 You will also need to sign several copies of a formal written tenancy agreement, and your rental agreement needs to be registered.

-Find out more in our guide to finding a house or flat to rent in Belgium and, more specifically, renting a flat or house in Brussels.
+Find out more in our guide to finding a house or flat to rent in Belgium.

 One of the most common ways to find Belgian properties for sale is to search online.
 Expatica’s property portal can also help you with your search.